danhammer/web-mapping/lecture6/lecture6.md

-The objective of this lecture-lab is to connect more data sets for the final project and to start to focus more on map design.
+The objective of this lecture-lab is to connect more data sets for the final project.
+Additionally, we will begin to focus more on map design.

 #### Assignment 4 answers